The Narrabeen Lagoon Trail is a stunning 8.4 km circuit walk around an idyllic lake in Sydney’s Northern Beaches.

 Five sections of the Narrabeen Lagoon Trail:

-Starting at Middle Creek, you can make your way around the lake in a clockwise manner.
+Starting from Middle Creek, we recommend walking around the lake in a clockwise manner.

 1. Middle Creek to Bilarong Reserve (2.2 km)